 With an instruction set comparable to that of the IBM System/360 Model 50, both the 90/60 and 90/70 offer a high degree of compatibility with the IBM 360/30 and 360/40 computers.
-Compatibility with the System/360 is also achieved through compatible source languages that are essentially the same as their System/360 counterparts.
-Differences in "privileged" instructions between the System/360 and Series 90 operating systems can be handled by the System/360 emulator, which is supported on the 90/60 and 90/70 as a standalone function and provides an interim solution for System/360 users with requirements for additional processing power.
+Compatibility with System/360 is also achieved through compatible source languages that are essentially the same as their System/360 counterparts.
+Differences in "privileged" instructions between the System/360 and Series 90 operating systems can be handled by the System/360 emulator, which is supported on the 90/60 and 90/70 as a stand-alone function and provides an interim solution for System/360 users with requirements for additional processing power.

-UNIVAC states that the architectural similarities between the Series 70/7 and the 90/60 and 90/70 will permit programs to be interchanged among these systems under the VS/9 Operating System.
+UNIVAC states that the architectural similarities between the Series 70/7 and the 90/60 and 90/70 permit programs to be interchanged among these systems under the VS/9 Operating System.
 According to the vendor, conversions from smaller Series 70 systems can be accomplished with relative ease by recompiling programs written in the COBOL, RPG, and FORTRAN languages, which UNIVAC estimates are nearly 99 percent compatible with their VS/9 counterparts.
 In addition, the Series 70 Mode of Operation Through Hardware (SMOOTH) emulates Series 70 TOS, TDOS, and DOS environments.

 An Assembly translator is provided to convert Series 70 TDOS and DOS source programs and user-written macros to equivalent VS/9 Assembly source language.
 Series 70 magnetic tape files are compatible with VS/9 and are acceptable as input to VS/9 and to user programs.
 UNIVAC provides utilities to transcribe Series 70 disc files to magnetic tape and to reload the data on discs in a format acceptable to VS/9 data management routines and VS/9 programs.
-Transportability of Series 70 communications programs to VS/9 is facilitated through the availability of the functional capabilities of the TDOS and occur during the transfer of data.
-The maximum aggregate I/O data transfer rate of a Peripheral Processor is 8 million bytes per second.
-The maximum byte multiplexer channel data transfer rate is an aggregate of 183,000 bytes per second.
-The maximum block multiplexer channel transfer rate is 1.5 million bytes per second.
+Transportability of Series 70 communications programs to VS/9 is facilitated through the availability of the functional capabilities of the TDOS and DOS Communications Oriented Software (COS) and CCM-equivalent hardware.